 Consensus Economics

-Highway consensus is a continuous, trust-less process where a fixed set of validators engage in scheduled communication to advance the linear chain of finalized blocks, representing the history of changes to the global state of the blockchain.
+Casper consensus is a continuous, trustless process where a fixed set of validators engage in scheduled communication to advance the linear chain of finalized blocks, representing the history of changes in the global state of the blockchain.
 The fixed set of validators may change at each era boundary.
 The economics of this layer revolve around validator selection and incentivization of participation according to the schedule.

 After genesis, the system selects a set of validators using a stake auction process.
 The auction takes place in the last block of an era, also called a switch block.
 An auction contract governs the validator selection process, and a chainspec configuration file specifies a few key parameters:

-• The auction_delay specifies the amount of time that needs to pass before the system enables a new set of validators.
+specifies the amount of time that needs to pass before the system enables a new set of validators.
 For example, the auction_delay is 1 for Mainnet.
-Therefore, after a delay of 1 era, the winning validators become the validating set for the new era.
+Therefore, after a delay of 1 era, the winning validators become the validating set for the new era. - The

 Bids